infradom/ecopower_dynamic_grid_prices/README.md

 ## Ecopower data source (Ecopower customers only)
 This API provides the actual day-ahead prices that Ecopower will charge for a dynamic contract.
-My current implementation assumes you have a single tarif, no support yet for day/night meter in this integration.

 # Installation